Klipper3d/klipper/docs/Config_Reference.md

 carriages:
 #   A string describing the carriages the stepper moves.
 All defined
 #   carriages can be specified here, as well as their linear combinations,
-#   e.g. x, x+y, y-0.5*z, x-z, etc. This parameter must be provided.
+#   e.g. xc, xc+yc, yc-0.5*zc, xc-zc, etc. This parameter must be provided.
 step_pin:
 dir_pin:
 enable_pin: